Healing Arts Chicago

 Healing Arts Chicago offers free arts services to support mental health and wellness at the City of Chicago’s Mental Health Centers throughout the year.
 Sign up for creative classes and workshops including movement, yoga, sound and body meditation, music, painting, poetry, writing, and storytelling.

 Do you want to learn more about participating in or partnering with Healing Arts Chicago?
-Fill out our interest form to get updates.
+Fill out our artist interest form or organizational interest form to connect.

 WBEZ Chicago (Sept.
 18, 2024): Here’s why Chicago is training local artists to work in city mental health centers